gabrielesh/collectionbuilder-workshop/README.md

 ## To do, in this documents repo:
 - fix scss custom stylings to impove table layouts:
+    - review how these variables work in scss
     - add borders and padding
 - add UOregon branding/icon image and connect
 - add a "table of contents" and links to anchors at headings for Lesson 1, where the workshop is broken up into three smaller lesson plans.